michaeldmurray/business-cards/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.3.

+## Progress Notes
+* This code is available on github at https://github.com/michaeldmurray/business-cards.
+* UI Styling has yet to be completed.
+* Google Analytics has yet to be added.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.